wnanbei/direwolf/docs/README_Chinese.md

 Because I am not a native English speaker, please tell me in the Issues if there is something wrong or unclear in the introduction.

-- Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
+- Open a fresh issue to start a discussion around a feature idea or a bug.
 - Send a pull request and bug the maintainer until it gets merged and published.
 - Write a test which shows that the bug was fixed or that the feature works as expected.